Celebrating Pride with Virgin

 Many people will remember Virgin Atlantic making history in 2019, when they chartered the first ever Pride flight to mark the 50-year anniversary of the Stonewall Uprising.

-So how have the Virgin companies been marking Pride this year?
+So what have the Virgin companies been up to to mark Pride this year?
 Here are some of the best celebrations across the group.

 The one-off flight from Brisbane to Sydney carried more than 120 passengers and was operated by LGBTQ+ cabin crew and allies.
 Special guests on board included model Alli Simpson, reporter Richard Reid, singer Jack Vidgen, Instagram star Sophie Cachia and celebrity drag queen Maxi Shield.